tari-labs/tari-university/src/preface/style-guide.md

 ### Cross-referencing

 - Insert cross-references between the referenced information in the text and the list of references.
-- Text references appear in square brackets in the text and are listed under "References" at the end of each chapter in the order in which they appear in the text.
+- Text references appear in square brackets in the text and are listed under "References" at the end of each chapter, in the order in which they appear in the text.
 - If a text reference appears at the end of a paragraph, it appears after the full stop at the end of the paragraph.
-- Please be specific when referring to figures, tables and sections of text.
-For clarity, if using figure and table numbering, avoid referring to "below" or "above".
-Rather give a specific figure or table number.
+- Please be specific when referring to figures, tables, and sections of text.
+For clarity, if using figure and table numbering, avoid referring to "below" or "above'" Rather give a specific figure or table number.
 In the case of text references, include a link.
 For more information, please refer to the [Markdown Links](#markdown-links) section in this Style Guide.

 ### Case Formatting

-???
+[Appendix A](#appendix-a-lower-case-words-used-in-title-case-formatting) contains a list of lower-case words used in title case formatting in headings and captions (if used).

 ## Standards for Layout